johnfanv2/LenovoLegionLinux/README.md

 ## :pushpin: Confirmed Compatible Models
 Other Lenovo Legion models from 2020 to 2023 probably also work.
 The following were confirmed.
+If you have a model with a BIOS version with the same leading letters, e.g. EFCN (like EFCN54WW) then it will probably work.
+If your model is not in the list or it does not work, please raise a issue.
 - Lenovo Legion 5 15IMH05 (BIOS EFCN54WW): sensors, fan curve
 - Lenovo Legion 5 15ACH6H (BIOS GKCN58WW or GKCN57WW), Gen 6: sensors, fan curve, power profile
 - Lenovo Legion 5 Pro 16ACH6H (82JQ) (BIOS GKCN58WW) x 2: sensors, fan curve, power profile